hai-yr/open-source-public-goods-grants-rating-framework/questions.md

     Do they align with UN SDG (Sustainable Development Goals)?

-6. Efficiency:
+6. Transparency:
-What percent of donated funds will go towards building creating the solution vs. administrative/overhead/salaries?
-Is there a transparent way to track      this?
+Is there a transparent way to track how the funds are spent?
+Is there a planned distribution of funds?

 Process for scoring: